get in touch

 We also conduct an enhanced DBS check (formerly a CRB check) on all tutors.
 Unfortunately, even if you have previously had a DBS check, we will need to run another one.

-No, you will only be asked to tutor one subject in a Get Further programme (although you can change subjects if you choose to complete the programme for a subsequent year and you meet the eligibility criteria and attend the training for each subject).
+No, you will only be asked to tutor one subject in a Get Further programme (although you can tutor in both subjects if you meet the eligibility criteria and attend the training for each subject).

 In previous years, Get Further delivered programmes in London and the South East.
 For 20/21, we are expanding the programme to other regions in England, including Yorkshire and the Humber, the West Midlands and the North East.
 If you are interested in applying to Get Further, please get in touch to discuss the options.

 Tutoring sessions are delivered at a college.
 We try to match tutors to a college that is convenient for them and where there is no more than 1 hour travel time door-to-door.

 Face-to-face tutoring sessions cannot take place off-college premises.
 Given the current public health crisis, tuition would continue online in the event of a local lockdown.

 Each tuition session is an hour.

 You will tutor no more than three students per session.

 You can deliver a minimum of 1 hour of tuition per week, but in most cases our tutors deliver more hours than this.
 Applicants complete a working preferences form following our Assessment Centre where you can share information on the number of hours you are looking for and your availability.

 We will work with you and the college to arrange a timetable that suits your needs.
 We aim to save on travel time, with the tuition sessions delivered in blocks of 2-4 hours (with up to 2 blocks a day).
 Tuition sessions will be delivered in college hours – in the majority of cases between 9 – 6pm.